Mezzeh: Districts

 The Western and Eastern Villa districts along the highway are affluent and cosmopolitan.
 The primarily Alawite Mezzeh 86 district is comparatively poor and has been described as a slum.

 History

 Mezzeh was originally a village outside of Damascus.
 It was allegedly founded between 661 and 750 by Yemeni migrants.
+It was still a separate village at the time of the Ottoman conquest of Syria, and in 1535 it had a recorded population of 150 households, along with 35 bachelors and a resident Imam.

 Mezzeh featured prominently in the 1941 Battle of Damascus.
 Compton Mackenzie later described it at the time as being "a large village standing at the junction of the road from Damascus to Beirut and Quneitra".

 In 2012, during the Syrian civil war, residents participated in anti-government protests, resulting in arrests.
 In March 2012, the area experienced heavy fighting between government forces and defectors.
 The Alawite Mezzeh 86 neighborhood has been targeted by bombings of civilian and military targets.

+In December 2024, the neighborhood gained notoriety for being identified as the place where Syrian revolutionary leader, Ahmed Al-Sharaa, had spent his childhood.
+Upon successfully capturing Damascus, Al-Sharaa toured the neighborhood and returned to his childhood home and respectfully asked the occupants to clear the place when possible so that his family could return after living in exile since the start of the Syrian revolution.
+While touring the neighborhood, Al-Sharaa got his hair cut at the local barbershop and took photos with locals.